-Journal of Liberty and International Affairs is determined to publish original work of value to the academic community in the best possible form and to the highest possible standards.
+Journal of Liberty and International Affairs is determined to publish original work of value to the academic community in the best possible form and the highest possible standards.
 We expect similar standards from our reviewers and authors.
-Honesty, originality and fair dealing on the part of authors, and fairness, objectivity and confidentiality on the part of editors and reviewers are among the critical values that enable us to achieve our aim.
-The journal fully accepts and behaves in accordance with the codes of conduct established by the Committee on Publication Ethics (COPE) and available free of charge on its website.
-Relevant documents include: Code of Conduct and Best Practice Guidelines for Journal Editors and Code of Conduct for Journal Publishers.
-For all parties involved in the act of publishing (the author, the journal editors, the reviewers and the publisher) it is necessary to agree upon standards of expected ethical behavior.
-The ethics statements for Journal of Liberty and International Affairs are based on COPE Best Practice Guidelines for Journal Editors.
+Honesty, originality, and fair dealing on the part of authors, and fairness, objectivity, and confidentiality on the part of editors and peer-reviewers are among the critical values that enable us to achieve our aim.
+The journal fully accepts and behaves following the Core Practices established by the Committee on Publication Ethics (COPE) and is available free of charge on its website.
+For all parties involved in the act of publishing (the author, the journal editors, the reviewers, and the publisher), it is necessary to agree upon standards of expected ethical behavior.
+The Journal of Liberty and International Affairs ethics statements are based on COPE Best Practice Guidelines for Journal Editors.

-The editor of a peer-reviewed journal is responsible for deciding which articles submitted to the journal should be published, and, moreover, is accountable for everything published in the journal.
-In making these decisions, the editor may be guided by the policies of the journal’s editorial board as well as by legal requirements regarding libel, copyright infringement and plagiarism.
-The editor may confer with other editors or reviewers when making publication decisions.
-The editor should maintain the integrity of the academic record, preclude business needs from compromising intellectual and ethical standards, and always be willing to publish corrections, clarifications, retractions and apologies when needed.
+The editor of a peer-reviewed journal is accountable for identifying which articles submitted to the journal need to be published and is accountable for the entirety published in the journal, according to the legal stipulations for defamation, copyright laws, and plagiarism.
+The editor might also consult with different editors or reviewers while making publication selections.
+The editor must uphold the academic record’s integrity, prevent business motives from compromising ethical and intellectual principles and be ready to publish corrections, clarifications, retractions, and apologies as necessary.

-The editor should evaluate manuscripts for intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the author(s).
-The editor will not disclose any information about a manuscript under consideration to anyone other than the author(s), reviewers and potential reviewers, and in some instances the editorial board members, as appropriate.
+The editor should evaluate the articles for scientific content regardless of the author’s race, gender, sexual orientation, confession, ethnic origin, citizenship, or political ideology.
+The editor will no longer discuss an article with anybody outside the author(s), peer-reviewers and potential peer-reviewers, and, in some cases, the editorial board members, as necessary.